Generic Name: Pilocarpine hydrochloride

 |Adverse Event||Pilocarpine HCl||Placebo|

-In addition, the following adverse events (≥3% incidence) were reported at dosages of 15 to 30 mg/day in the controlled clinical trials:
+In addition, the following adverse events (≥3% incidence) were reported at dosages of 15-30 mg/day in the controlled clinical trials:

 |Adverse Event||Pilocarpine HCl||Placebo|